 Kerry is the owner, physio and clinical Pilates instructor at Sculpt & Reform Physiotherapy and Clinical Pilates.
 She graduated from her physiotherapy degree in 2003 at La Trobe University, Melbourne, in the top 15% of the university, and has gone on to further her education in the fields of clinical Pilates levels 1-4, hydrotherapy, shoulder injuries, pelvic instability, dry needling, canine physiotherapy, lower limb biomechanics, musculoskeletal physiotherapy techniques (Mulligan and McKenzie) and pelvic floor rehabilitation.

 She has completed a post-graduate certificate in pelvic floor rehabilitation (incontinence, pelvic organ prolapse and pelvic pain) which has proven to be a thoroughly rewarding field where she can assist post-natal women, menopausal women, men with prostate issues, and other women who suffer from pelvic pain or incontinence, to improve their quality of life and morale.
-These skills she brings to clinical Pilates to ensure clients are not bearing down on their pelvic floor whilst completing exercises, which may predispose to or exacerbate incontinence problems.
-Kerry also has a special interest in the pregnant and post-natal woman, with vast experience in providing safe and effective clinical Pilates services to these clients.
+These skills she brings to her Clinical Equipment classes to ensure clients are not bearing down on their pelvic floor whilst completing exercises, which may predispose to or exacerbate incontinence problems.
+Kerry also has a special interest in the pregnant and post-natal woman, with vast experience in providing safe and effective therapeutic exercises to these clients.